Order of St. Bernadette of Antioch

 N.B.
 Any predatory behaviour be it to minors or elderly, on the part of any clergy in our church means instant defrocking and dismissal from the clergy, and the police WILL be notified.

-To inquire about becoming Clergy, or laity, see St Michael's Divinity school listed in menu, or contact the Presiding Archbishop by following link below.
+To inquire about becoming Clergy, or laity, see St Michael's Divinity School listed in the menu, or contact the

 Some frequently asked Questions.